corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/fast-feedback-with-the-simulator/fast-feedback-with-the-simulator.md

 ---

 {{< note >}}
-As of Beta 1.1 Simulator does not support the UTXOLedgerService, for now this limits the usefulness of the simulator for utxo based application.
+As of Beta 1.1 Simulator does not support the UTXOLedgerService, for now this limits the usefulness of the simulator for UTXO based application.
 {{< /note >}}

 When writing any application, including CorDapps, it is helpful to have a fast feedback loop: code > test > debug > modify.